Alii-afk/Syed-Ali-Haider-Portfolio/README.md

 # 👋 Hi, I'm Syed Ali Haider

-🎯 Full Stack Developer with a passion for building scalable web apps and custom WordPress solutions.
+A Full Stack Developer with a passion for building scalable web apps and custom WordPress solutions.
 I specialize in **PHP**, **WordPress Plugin Development**, and **Laravel Applications**.

 ---